Scientific Exchanges

 Can a PhD student submit a proposal for a research visit?

-No, PhD students are not eligible for research visits, though they can submit proposals for scientific events.
+No, PhD students are not eligible to submit proposals for research visits, though they can submit proposals for scientific events.[

 Can co-applicants be listed somewhere in the proposal?

-Which costs are covered by a scientific exchanges grant?
+Which costs are covered by a Scientific Exchanges grant?

-Travel, room and board expenses of researchers from abroad who are taking part in the scientific event.
-For research visits, the travel costs and food and board expenses of guests in Switzerland and abroad are covered.
+For a scientific event, the grant covers travel, accommodation and meal expenses of researchers from abroad who are taking part in the event.
+For research visits, travel and accommodation expenses as well as the costs of guests’ [MK3.1]meals are covered.

 Monthly rate of CHF 3500 for countries in the list of the Development Assistance Committee (DAC): Can this be used for research visits to as well as from the countries in question?